 - Planet Organic is based in London and owned by the elusive investment firm Inverleith LLP.
 As the company Planet Organic is certified organic by the Soil Association, it is allowed to sell loose, unpackaged fruit, vegetables and bread.
+It sells a number of brands that are recommended or best buy brands in our guides.

 - Unicorn Grocery is a workers’ co-operative in Manchester whose operations are guided by its principles of purpose which include secure employment, equal opportunity, fair and sustainable trade and solidarity in cooperation.
 It is also Fair Tax Mark certified, as is the Co-operative Group – one of the world’s largest consumer cooperatives.